FSa-git/Sardinien.com/README.md

 - Due to the fact that I'm currently studying in Germany, I programmed the whole website in German.
 - All the images that are shown on this website are totally legal downloaded on unsplash.com
-- Informations about Sardinia where all searched on sources as Wikipedia and Google (See Source Section on the Website)
+- Informations about Sardinia were all be searched on sources as Wikipedia and Google (See Source Section on the Website)

 ## Viewcounter